orbeet-io/beaver/README.md

 # your project charts
 charts:
   postgres:                           # your chart local name
-    type: helm                        # can be either elm or ytt
+    type: helm                        # can be either helm or ytt
     path: ../.vendor/helm/postgresql  # path to your chart - relative to this file
 # beaver variables that can be used inside your charts value files
 variables:
 - name: tag      # give your variable a name
   value: v1.2.3  # and a value
-# generate beaver variables from compiled resource file
+# generate beaver variables from compiled resource file sha256
 sha:
 - key: configmap_demo               # use to generate beaver variable name
   resource: ConfigMap.v1.demo.yaml  # compiled resource filename
+# create some resources using `kubectl create`
+create:
+- type: configmap       # resource kind as passed to kubectl create
+  name: xbus-pipelines  # resource name
+  args:                 # kubectl create arguments
+  - flag: --from-file
+    value: pipelines
 ```

 ## Value files

-Value files use the following format:
+Value files filename use the following format:

 ```
 <chart_local_name>.[yaml,yml]
 ```

-you can provide value files for your chart using its local name, and beaver will
+you can provide a value file for your chart using its local name, and `beaver`
-pass this file to your template engine.
+will pass this file to your template engine.

 If you have a value file with the same name inside an inherited project then
-beaver will also pass this one, but prior to your project file.
-This ensure that
+`beaver` will also pass this one, but prior to your project file.
+This ensures
-your current values overwrite inherited values.
+that your current values overwrite inherited values.

 example: